 In Washington, education is defined as a function of the state government by the constitution.
-Legislative actions have created school boards to serve as agents of the state to administer the school functions which have been delegated to local districts.
-School board members are responsible to the voters and act under the restrictions of state law.
+Legislative actions have created school boards to serve as state agents to administer the school functions, which have been delegated to local districts.
+School board members are responsible to the voters and act under state law restrictions.

 The board provides direction for the district, approving policies, making financial decisions, determining building needs, and approving the budget.
 The progress of the district is reviewed regularly by the board.
-The board relies on the superintendent for advice, but final decisions are the responsibility of the school board.
+The board relies on the superintendent for advice, but final decisions are the school board’s responsibility.

 Corey McEnry, a third-generation Camas High School alum, is a National Board Certified Teacher and works as the band director for Hockinson High School.
-He has served as vice-president of the Hockinson Education Association and as a committee member of the Hockinson Facilities Planning Committee as well as the citizens’ bond committee.
+He has served as vice president of the Hockinson Education Association and as a committee member of the Hockinson Facilities Planning Committee and the citizens’ bond committee.
 McEnry earned his Bachelor’s degree from Western Washington University and his Master’s degree from Sam Houston State University.

-He told the Board in an interview that he was interested in serving because he is proud of the education he received in Camas.
+He told the Board in an interview that he was interested in serving because he is proud of his education in Camas.

 Connie is a native of California who graduated from Oregon State University and received her master’s degree in guidance and counseling from City University in Seattle.